Refugee rescue off Indonesian coast highlights plight of Rohingya minority

 Indonesia is not a signatory to the U.N.'s 1951 Refugee Convention.
 But a presidential regulation includes provisions for the government to rescue refugees on boats in distress near Indonesia and help them disembark, according to the United Nations High Commissioner for Refugees.

-“Rohingya have faced violence, persecution and forced displacement for decades,” the UNCHR said in a statement this week.
+“Rohingya have faced violence, persecution and forced displacement for decades,” UNHCR said in a statement this week.

 It added: “All those seeking international protection must be allowed safe harbor and granted access to asylum procedures and humanitarian aid.”